In-Q-Tel

-In-Q-Tel (IQT), formerly Peleus and In-Q-It, is an American not-for-profit venture capital firm based in Arlington, Virginia.
-It invests in companies to keep the Central Intelligence Agency, and other intelligence agencies, equipped with the latest in information technology in support of United States intelligence capability.
+In-Q-Tel (IQT), formerly Peleus and In-Q-It, is an independent American not-for-profit venture capital firm based in Tysons, Virginia.
+It invests in companies to keep the US Intelligence Community equipped with the latest in information technology in support of United States intelligence capability.
+The corporation receives funding primarily through contracts with the CIA and other U.S. government partners, but is not owned by the CIA.
 The name "In-Q-Tel" is an intentional reference to Q, the fictional inventor who supplies technology to James Bond.